sasiqwerty/Mind/Netlink - Job Interview.md

 - **Global Presence:** Netlink has an extensive global footprint, with operations in 46 countries.
 This includes 13 sales offices, 11 operational centers, 6 delivery centers, and 3 data centers, reflecting the company's extensive reach and capability to serve a global clientele.

 In summary, Netlink Software stands out for its exceptional team, significant and consistent growth, and a broad international presence, all underpinned by its commitment to delivering immediate and impactful business results to its clients.

+names are very important.
+types of database accounts that can be onboarded.
+work on